Bust of Jayavarman VII: Observing Ta Prohm

-In 1911, Etienne Lunet de Lajonquiere noticed that the statue of Ta Prohm which his predecessors had been guided too by the local Khmer who honored it as a neak ta had been taken away.
+In 1911, Etienne Lunet de Lajonquiere noticed that the statue of Ta Prohm, which his predecessors had been guided to by the local Khmer who honored it as a neak ta, had been taken away.
 Locals identified the bust with Brahma but the French explorers dissented and believed it represented a king or prince, most probably Jayavarman VII.

 Excavating the bust of King Ta Prohm

 The first archeological study of the bust of Jayavarman VII was published by Alfred Foucher in 1912.
 He considered it among the most beautiful artefacts of ancient Khmer sculpture.
 The statue was given to French botanist Édouard Marie Heckel by Auguste Coreil who had been in Cambodia for the first time in 1885 to secure the French protectorate.
 At that time, the scholarly interest shifted towards the seated statues of Jayavarman VII found both in Cambodia and in Thailand.

 Meanwhile, the bust of Jayavarman VII was transferred to the Colonial Museum of Marseille until it shut down in 1962 and the head was deposited at the Musee Guimet in 1965 through the intervention of Philippe Stern.

 In 2000, Pottier emitted the possibility that a torso corresponding to this bust was found within the third circular wall of Ta Prohm.